 It also possible to design a major oneself, combining at least two programs or departments.
 Students who wish to pursue this option must write a multi-field major proposal and submit it to the Academic Advising Committee for its approval.
 Contact the Associate Dean for Academic Advising Programs for information on the procedures for pursuing this major option.

 Minors are not required but are offered by most departments and programs.
 These need to be declared by submitting a minor declaration form.
-Students with a single major may elect up to two minor fields; students with a double or combined major may elect one minor field.
+Students with a single major may elect up to two minor fields; students with a double major may elect one minor field.

 Additional information about Minors can be found in the "Academic Minors" section of the most current University Catalog.